 How to seek approval for alterations

-It is important that you seek approval from Access Housing before you carry out works at your home.
+It is important that you seek approval from Housing Choices WA before you carry out works at your home.
 If you carry out works at your home that you did not get approval for, you may be charged the cost of removing the works and the repair of any damage to the property.

 To make an alteration request you must complete a Tenant Improvement Request Form and return it to your Tenancy Officer.

 You are responsible for the purchase, installation and upkeep of approved modifications and we ask that you make sure all works are completed to a professional standard.
 Your approval letter will explain the conditions we ask you to meet when making an alteration to your home.